 Description: Clark is a young man in his late teens or twenties.
 He is the sales clerk at a gift shop on a small isolated island.
 Grace, a beautiful customer, has convinced him to give her a free disposable camera, and to wrap it with a roll of wrapping paper from his store.
 He is smitten with her, beyond rational thought, and does what she asks.
 He has been wrapping the camera for her, but has been distracted by her beauty.

-Click for the complete play Poorly Wrapped (the one-act play which the "Locking the Store" monologue comes from).
+Click below for the complete one-act play, Poorly Wrapped, from which the monologue “Locking the store” comes:

 A Dramatic monologue by Tara Meddaugh